TYPO3-Documentation/TYPO3CMS-Tutorial-Typoscript45Minutes/Documentation/TypoScriptOverview/FirstSteps/Index.rst

    mypage.10.value = Hello World

-The :ref:`PAGE <t3tsref:page>` object on the one hand offers numerous named properties (like :ts:`typeNum`).
+The :ref:`PAGE <t3tsref:page>` object on the one hand offers numerous named properties (like :typoscript:`typeNum`).
 On the other hand it also has an endless number of numbered objects (a so-called content array).
 The names of these objects only consist of numbers and the objects are sorted accordingly when they are rendered, from the smallest number to the